We offer all authors the chance to publish their book as an eBook.

 Yes.
-Interior images will need to be sent in image format (preferably jpeg or tiff) in a minimum of 300 dpi resolution and at the same physical size as they would appear on the page.
+Interior images will need to be sent in image format (preferably jpeg or tiff) at a minimum of 300 dpi resolution and at the size they would appear on the page.
 You can give instructions for their placement within the text by using their identifying file names.
-Please bear in mind that colour images will be displayed in black & white on some eReader devices.
+Please bear in mind that colour images will be displayed in black & white on some eReaders.

 How do I get started?

-If you have previously published your title with GHP, you will need to complete two copies of our ‘eBook Order Form for published authors’ (download below) and post them with payment back to Grosvenor House Publishing.
-Alternatively scan and email a copy back to us and request our bank details to carry out a transfer.
-On receipt, we will send you an email acknowledgement, post or email back a counter-signed copy and instruct our typesetters to start work.
+If you have previously published your title with GHP, you will need to complete an ‘eBook Order Form’ and return this to us with payment (two copies for posted forms).
+On receipt, we will send you an email acknowledgement, post back a counter-signed copy and instruct our typesetters to start work on your eBook.

 What do I need to do if I haven’t previously published my book?

-If this is a new book that you only want published as an eBook, you will need our ‘eBook only Publishing Agreement’ (download below), print out and complete 2 copies for each title and post them and payment back to Grosvenor House Publishing.
-Alternatively scan and email a copy back to us and request our bank details to carry out a transfer.
-On receipt, we will send you an email acknowledgement with instructions about how to submit your book materials.
-You will need to send your manuscript to us as a MS Word document along with your cover instructions, any images and any other materials.
-These will then be sent to our typesetters for conversion.
-We will also need a book description of about 100 words to be used on e-tailers’ websites.
+If this is a new book that you just want published as an eBook, you will need our ‘eBook ONLY Publishing Agreement’.
+Return this to us along with payment (two copies if posting) and on receipt, we will send you an email acknowledgement with instructions for submitting your book materials.
+You will need to send your manuscript in MS Word, along with your cover instructions and images and any other materials.
+These will then be sent to our typesetters for typesetting and conversion.
+We will also need a book description of about 50 words to be used on e-tailers’ websites.

 How long does it take to produce an eBook?

-On average it takes our typesetters approximately 10 working days to complete the conversion depending on the complexity of the book.
-Once we have your permission to distribute, it will take about a week for it to appear on Amazon’s Kindle store and 2-3 weeks to filter through to all other global e-tailers.
+If we have already typeset your book for print format it will take approximately 21 working days for our typesetters to complete the conversion (depending on the complexity of the book).
+If we are producing an eBook ONLY for you then we will allow 12-16 weeks for typesetting, proof-checking and final upload.
+Once we have your permission to distribute, it will take about a week for it to appear on Amazon’s Kindle store and two-three weeks to filter through to all other global e-tailers.

 What royalties will I get for my eBook?

-You will get 25% of the net value of your eBook.
-For example, if you priced your eBook at £5.99, you will get £1.50 per sale.
+You will get 25% of the list price of your eBook.
+For example, if you priced your eBook at £4.99, the royalty will be £1.25 per sale.